 Then eventually, after trial and error, something pretty cool comes out the other end.

-So as we rapidly move towards the end of the year, how would you like to define your relationship with “comfort” and “the unknown” moving forward?
+So how would you like to define your relationship with “comfort” and “the unknown” moving forward?

 One specific tactic you can use is to do 3 things each week that would make you step out of your comfort zone.